Build products are named using one of the following templates:

 The version is encoded so that filenames sort in order of increasing version number when viewed using "ls".
 For version 3.X.Y the filename encoding is 3XXYY00.
 For branch version 3.X.Y.Z, the encoding is 3XXYYZZ.

-Note that a unix-like development environment, including a recent version of Tcl, is required in order to build from the repository sources.
-The amalgamation source code files (the "sqlite3.c" and "sqlite3.h" files) are not contained in the repository.
+See the How To Compile SQLite page for additional information on how to use the raw SQLite source code.
+Note that a recent version of Tcl is required in order to build from the repository sources.
+The amalgamation source code files (the "sqlite3.c" and "sqlite3.h" files) build products and are not contained in raw source code tree.